-Naturally, Vietnamese design sense makes its way into the properties we stay at on the 25th Anniversary trip, and in glorious fashion.
+Naturally, Vietnamese design sense makes its way into the properties we stay at on the Expedition trip, and in glorious fashion.
 Whether it’s the hushed, tree-shaded pathways of our longtime friends at Pilgrimage Village Hue; the breezy beachfront of the luxuriant Four Seasons Nam Hai; or the Zannier Bai San Ho with its stunning views of a secluded cove; each hotel will leave you awestruck and enamoured of the natural and built beauty of Vietnam.

 Pilgrimage Village Hue

 Vietnamese have long subscribed to the notion that food is medicine.
 Here, gardeners and cooks will hold forth at length about the therapeutic properties of numerous herbs, fruits, seeds and flowers.
 The early morning callisthenics at Hanoi’s Hoan Kiem Lake are another aspect of this emphasis on clean living and health.
 These values carry through to the on-trip restaurants we visit, as well as the fabulous spas of our hotels, where you can relax and decompress with a massage or treatment in complete serenity after the day’s ride.
 Your epic journey through Vietnam will leave you feeling joyful, healthy and inspired!